 Former Indian cricketer and captain Tendulkar is an idol for millions among cricketing circles and is heralded as one of the greatest batsmen to grace the game.
 The 44-year-old’s Twitter following is a testament to his insane popularity and the mark he has left on cricket.

 Kohli is ranked as one of the world’s most famous athletes by ESPN and one of the most valuable athlete brands by Forbes.
 He is an Indian international cricketer who currently captains the India national team.
-A right-handed batsman, often regarded as one of the best batsmen in the world!
+A right-handed batsman, Kohli is regarded as the best batsmen in the world today.
+He plays for Royal Challengers Bangalore in the Indian Premier League, and has been the team’s captain since 2013.
 His social media presence replicates his huge popularity amongst his fans.

 3. LeBron James – 44 million

 A true superstar with an enormous fan following over the world, LeBron James’ place on this list was never in doubt.
 James was only a senior in high school when he became eligible for the NBA draft and was promptly chosen by the Cleveland Cavaliers.
 In 2010 he moved to Miami Heat, before returning to his native Cleveland in 2014 and leading his hometown colours to the NBA Championships in 2016.

 Neymar Jr. burst onto the scene through social media, where football fans around the world watched YouTube videos of the young Santos maestro majestically carving his way through a host of Campeonato Brasileiro Série A teams.
 Nowadays, he makes up one-third of the world’s most formidable attacking partnerships alongside Lionel Messi and Luis Suarez at Barcelona.

 Cristiano Ronaldo is used to breaking goal records for Real Madrid, then moved to Italian side Juventus, but his recent statistic is pretty impressive too.